westerndevs/western-devs-website/source/_posts/2017-07-01-Nothing_in_Kanban_Prevents_Scrum.md

 This should instantly put many change-fearing professionals at ease with regard to The Kanban Method, if not the practitioner helping you with it.
 But in this conversation, this should put Scrum team members at ease.
 There is nothing in the method that will disrespect your current practices or experiences.

+[Yuval Yeret][4] has done a great job of giving us a [Primer to Kanban from Scrum Teams][3] but I thought I'd step back from that without introducing too much Kanban and try to diminish this fear that you can't do both by showing that it can be done easily.

  One thing that a Scrum team would naturally want to do is understand the parallels or mappings between the two processes.
 Familiarity promotes comfort, so let's build a bit of a map for a _pure_ Scrum team to describe their approach in Kanban terms because generally speaking, Scrum teams are already **doing kanban**.

 ## Sprint/Iteration